Panafrican Film and Television Festival of Ouagadougou: Awards

-The most prestigious award of the festival is the "Étalon d'or de Yennenga" (Golden Stallion of Yennenga or short Golden Stallion), named after the legendary founder of the Mossi empire.
-The "Étalon d'or de Yennenga" is awarded to the African film that best shows "Africa's realities".
+The most prestigious award of the festival is the "Étalon d'or de Yennenga" (Golden Stallion of Yennenga) or short Golden Stallion), named after the legendary founder of the Mossi empire.
+The "Étalon d'or de Yennenga" is awarded to the African film that best shows "Africa's realities"; A Silver Stallion and Bronze Stallion (for 2nd and 3rd place) have been awarded since 2005.

 Other special awards include the Oumarou Ganda Prize, given for the best first film, and the Paul Robeson Prize for the best film by a director of the African diaspora.
 (The latter is named for a major 20th-century American actor, singer and civil rights activist in the United States.)

 Ouagawood

 Ouagawood is the name given to the African film industry whose films are presented in Ouagadougou during FESPACO.
 It was used for the first time by a BBC journalist and the daily La Libre Belgique during FESPACO 2011.

 The term "Ouagawood" is a portmanteau combining Ouaga, the diminutive of "Ouagadougou", capital of Burkina Faso, and that of another symbol of the film industry, "Hollywood" (similar to Bollywood and Nollywood).
 This name did not however gain popularity.